Pia Ranslet

-Pia Ranslet (born 3 July 1956, Allinge, Bornholm, Denmark) is a Danish painter and sculptor.
+Pia Ranslet (born 3 July 1956) is a Danish painter and sculptor.

 Biography

 Pia Ranslet was born and raised in Bornholm, Denmark, eldest daughter to Tulla Blomberg Ranslet and Arne Ranslet.
 Her brother is sculptor Paul Ranslet.
 After graduating from high school she registered at Copenhagen University, studying Art history.
 In 1976 she enrolled in Danmarks Designskole and after receiving her diploma proceeded studying at Konstfack University-college in Stockholm, while teaching art students.
 From 1980 to 1986 she studied art at the Royal Swedish Academy of Arts in Stockholm, where she was granted several scholarships allowing her to study in India, New York City and Egypt.
 She continued teaching art at Bornholms Højskole and Thorstedlund Kunsthøjskolen in Frederikssund.
 Ranslet is married and has three sons.